 ConvertKit brands itself as “the creator marketing platform.”
 With a quick glance, it’s easy to see why.
 In most cases, ConvertKit isn’t like many of the other email marketing platforms on this list, but rather something entirely different.

 Unlike most of the other email marketing systems on this list, ConvertKit does not use a drag and drop builder.
 Instead, you get a text-based builder with limited formatting options.
 With that being said, you can add images, links, and some minor formatting features — but it’s nothing like what you get with the drag and drop systems.

 With that being said, ConvertKit is one of the easiest email marketing systems to use in terms of list segmentation, automation, and email broadcasts.
 ConvertKit’s system makes it easy to set up tags that you can assign to your email subscribers then later use for targeted email campaigns based on the user’s demographics or purchase history.
-Furthermore, you can segment off specific subscribers and send specialized email broadcasts just to those users so you’re maximizing click rates.
+You can even segment off specific subscribers and send specialized email broadcasts just to those users so you’re maximizing click rates.

 Furthermore, ConvertKit really shines when it comes to email automations, especially in comparison to competitors like Mailchimp.
 ConvertKit offers users the ability to set specific email sequences based on an action the subscriber performs (such as signing up for a lead magnet or downloading a freebie from your company’s blog).
 However, you can set a total of five unique entry points for each sequence, and you can also couple up sequences with other automations to maximize what emails each unique subscriber receives.

 Finally, ConvertKit does offer the ability to create landing pages and forms in addition to marketing emails.
 However, like the email builder, these tools also offer limited features and mainly work off of templates which simply allow you to edi the text and change out images.